changju784/EC463_Mini_Project/README.md

  <img src="https://user-images.githubusercontent.com/60164571/133671191-e58673b7-43c8-4c3b-b5ae-252f39fb9337.png"  width="300" height="500">

 Debug/Problem Documentation:

+09/10:
+Can not get correct API data.
+Resolved 09/11

+09/11:
+Can not use the barcode scan feature because of sound_null_safety.
+Resolved after trying another method 09/11

 09/13:
 Certain Barcodes don't store in firebase storage.
 Can't delete entire collection.
 Can only delete field in the document.
+Modified: Used clear screen feature instead of delete method.
+Some barcodes just don't seem to work.

+09/15:
+Can not clear screen right away, have to press clear, and then import.
+Resolved 09/16

+09/16:
+Can not make API_KEY secret from github.